Heads of Laboratories

 More experimental immunotherapeutics have been assessed in clinical studies in psoriasis than any other human inflammatory disease.
 Dr. Krueger’s group has pioneered a number of successful treatments, including some that act on T cells, one that antagonizes specific inflammatory cytokines and one that utilizes a type of ultraviolet light with immunomodulatory properties.

 The lab-based research accompanying Dr. Krueger’s clinical trials includes the study of T cell, dendritic cell and keratinocyte activation responses using techniques including cell culture, flow cytometry and biochemical analysis.
 His group is also studying expression of a defined set of proinflammatory genes through real-time PCR and many other genes through genome-wide statement studies using DNA arrays.
 They defined the first disease classification set for psoriasis using chip-based approaches and recently determined a specific genetic and immunological signature that differentiates psoriasis from the closely related skin disorder called atopic eczema.

-Dr. Krueger’s research on different types of cells in healthy skin showed that a previously unknown population of dendritic cells exists alongside macrophages in the skin.
+Dr. Krueger’s research in healthy skin showed that a previously unknown population of dendritic cells exists alongside macrophages in the skin.
 Other recent work by members of the Krueger lab showed that a newly discovered immune cell, Th17, plays a central role in psoriasis and could serve as a target for future therapies.
 And by investigating the contribution of activated T lymphocytes, Dr. Krueger has found that psoriasis may be induced by tissue-infiltrating T lymphocytes, which trigger keratinocytes into a physiologically regulated wound repair pathway of hyperplasia and altered differentiation.

 In order to place inflammatory pathways discovered in psoriasis in the context of other T cell mediated diseases and tissue rejection responses, the team has been collaborating with investigators of other inflammatory cutaneous diseases (e.g., atopic dermatitis, sarcoidosis and autoimmune alopecia) and graft-versus-host disease.
 They are attempting to define molecular pathways that control normal and pathogenic cellular immune responses in order to broaden our understanding of organ-specific autoimmune diseases.